Mustang District: Flora

 Chrysosphaerella brevispina, and Rosa sericea, as well various species of Ephedra and Lonicera.
 Vegetation above 5,000 metres consists mainly of Rhododendron anthopogon, as well as Potentilla biflora and various species of Saxifraga.
 Little or no vegetation is found above 5,800 metres.

-Forest covers 3.24 percent of Mustang's total landmass.
+Forest covers 3.24 per cent of Mustang's total landmass.
 Forest cover ends near Jomsom and is very limited in Upper Mustang, which falls in the Alpine climatic area.
 It is distributed over one small patch each in Lo Manthang and Dhami VDCs, and seven patches in Chhuksang VDC.
-The vegetation of the district can be categorized into some eight types, including six types of mixed forest identified by the dominant species — Pinus wallichiana, Betula utilis, Hippophae salicifolia, Caragana gerardiana, Lonicera spinosa and Caragana gerardiana, Juniperus — and grasslands/rangelands covered with Poaceae.
+The vegetation of the district can be categorised into some eight types, including six types of mixed forest identified by the dominant species — Pinus wallichiana, Betula utilis, Hippophae salicifolia, Caragana gerardiana, Lonicera spinosa and Caragana gerardiana, Juniperus — and grasslands/rangelands covered with Poaceae.
 Lower Mustang offers mixed broad leaved forest such as Acer species, conifers (mainly pine) and rhododendrons (Nepali: लालीगुँरास), and at the higher elevation conifers with birch Betula utilis.

 Mustang is rich in medicinal and aromatic plants with very high economic and ethnomedicinal values.
 Local people use a number of plants for food, spices, fibre, medicine, fuel, dye, tannin, gum, resin, religious purposes, roofing materials, handicrafts, etc. Medicinal use of 121 plant species was recorded in a study.
 These 121 plants included 49 vascular plants and 2 fungi species from 92 genera.
 These plants, including different parts of the same plant, were used to treat 116 different ailments.
 The most common type of medicinal plants were herbs (73%), which was followed by shrubs, trees, and, finally, climbers.
 Over 200 species of Non-Timber Forest Products (NTFP) and medicinal and aromatic herbs (MAP) have been identified in Mustang.
 These plants were found to be used as medicine (50 species), food (33), fuel (27), fencing (24), fodder (19), ritual object (19), decoration (8), manure (7), dye/soap (3), psychoactive (3), and construction material (2 species).